Seasoned Catastrophic Injury Attorneys in Maryland Fight for Your Future

 - Criminal, such as an assault on a patient

 Whether you have sustained a catastrophic injury in a car crash, because of a never event in a hospital, while on the job, or in a nursing home, Plaxen Adler Muncy, P.A. can help.
 Our Maryland medical malpractice attorneys and personal injury lawyers have the skills, resources, and experience to handle complex claims.
 Let us focus on your case, so you can focus on your recovery and your loved ones.

 Aggressive advocacy from a Maryland catastrophic injury lawyer you can trust

-Plaxen & Adler, P.A. is a premier personal injury law firm serving clients in Columbia, Baltimore and throughout Maryland.
+Plaxen Adler Muncy, P.A. is a premier personal injury law firm serving clients in Columbia, Baltimore and throughout Maryland.
 If you or your family member sustained a life-threatening injury or illness because of another person’s negligence, we want to hear from you.
 Please call 410-730-7737, or fill out our contact form to schedule a free initial consultation with us.

 Acute Respiratory Distress Syndrome (ARDS) and Blunt Force Trauma